 That just leaves us with the final stakeholder, the attendees.
 These are people who the event is supposedly for, but as in this article, are usually the last folks on the list when thinking about the value of the booth.
 Have you ever met who bought a ticket to an event thinking - “I cannot wait to have an opportunity to share my contact details with companies who want to sell me things”?
 I certainly haven’t.
 Networking, sure, but signing up to be called by a Sales Development Rep?
 If you believe they do, can I scan your badge, cause I’ve got a bridge to sell you.

 For attendees, the “expo area” - which is a fancy name for the booth village sponsors have built, is a place to go to kill time.
-It’s nearly impossible for organisers to put together a schedule of content where you’ll be engaged the whole time, so there are points in your day where you’ll have some free time.
+It’s nearly impossible for organisers to put together a schedule of content where you’ll be engaged the whole time, so there are points in your day when you’ll have some free time.
 During that free time, most people will grab a coffee and head to the booth area to wander around.

 And this is where we get back to virtual events and the role they’ve played in bringing down the booth ecosystem.
 If you’re sitting at your desk, or your couch, or wherever you’re working from that day, when you have downtime in between the content (usually the primary reason someone attends an event), would you rather go to a “virtual booth”, or would you, I dunno, do something productive like make some food or catch up on work.